Blog →

 • Word, Excel, PowerPoint

-• The original productivity office suite focused on individual usage.
-There's a reason why Excel is still the market leader for those who need deep functionality.
-In recent years, Microsoft added collaborative features to all these tools, however they've been known to be less seamless compared to Google Workspace.
+• The original productivity office suite, focused on individual use.
+There’s a reason Excel is still the market leader for anyone who needs deep functionality.
+In recent years, Microsoft added collaborative features to all these tools, however they’re often less smooth compared to Google Workspace.

-• This functionality is limited and has a heavily reliance on notifications and collaboration outside of the inbox (in Microsoft Teams).
+• This functionality is limited and relies heavily on notifications and collaboration outside of the inbox (in Microsoft Teams).

 Outlook’s security and privacy